 The ACCC may also commence representative actions for classes of persons for awards of civil damages and orders for legal costs in the Federal Court of Australia, and in relation to its consumer protection powers, issue infringement notices, substantiation notices and public warning notices.

-In response to globalisation of the world economy and antitrust regulation, the ACCC cooperates with foreign competition regulators, and is an active participant in various international and Asian forums of national competition law agencies and advisers that share information and expertise, including OECD committees and the International Competition Network and the ASEAN Expert Group on Competition.
+In response to globalisation of the world economy and antitrust regulation, the ACCC cooperates with foreign competition regulators and is an active participant in various international forums of national competition law agencies and advisers that share information and expertise, including OECD committees, the International Competition Network and the ASEAN Expert Group on Competition.
 The ACCC has memoranda of understanding in place with competition agencies in China, Chinese Taipei, the Republic of Korea, India, Fiji, Papua New Guinea, the Philippines, the UK, Europe, Canada and New Zealand, and takes the benefit of a treaty between the governments of Australia and the US.

 - is of significant public, national or international interest or concern;

 - results in a substantial consumer (including small business) detriment;

 - demonstrates a blatant disregard for the law; or

 - involves concentrated markets or significant new or emerging market issues.

 In February 2014, the ACCC announced its competition compliance and enforcement policy for 2014.
 In addition to behaviour such as cartel conduct, anti-competitive agreements and misuse of market power that the ACCC considers to be ‘so detrimental to consumer welfare and the competitive process that the ACCC will always assess them as a priority’, the ACCC also flagged nine consumer-protection priorities, including:

 - activity in the telecommunications and energy sectors, such as door-to-door selling and telemarketing, with a particular focus on savings representations;